nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_qualification/index.rst

 Matter certification by inheritance
 ***********************************

-Bluetooth QDIDs may be further used to obtain the Matter certification by inheritence.
+Bluetooth QDIDs may be further used to obtain the Matter certification by inheritance.
 See the :ref:`ug_matter_device_certification_reqs_dependent` section for details.

 Support